-This scam can take on various forms, but typically the company will offer you a “free” trial run of a product (such as a diet pill, anti-wrinkle cream, teeth whitener, etc.) for a nominal shipping free or for your credit card information.
-And they often offer this guarantee: If you don’t like it, all you need to do is cancel or take some other action before the trial period is over.
+This scam can take on various forms, but usually the company will let you try a product (such as a diet pill, anti-wrinkle cream, teeth whitener, etc.) for a small shipping fee or for your credit card information.
+They say, if you don’t like it, just cancel or return it before a certain time period.
 “Great,” you think, “I’ve got nothing to lose!”

-But then, the company makes it so difficult (if not, impossible) to cancel, you end up paying for several months of the “free” product.
-For example, the company will give you 15 days from their “initial ship date” to cancel or be charged, but you won’t receive the product until after that time period has expired.
+But then, the company makes it so hard (if not, impossible) to cancel.
+For example, the company will give you 15 days from their “initial ship date” to cancel or be charged, but you won’t get the product until after the 15 days are up!
+You end up paying for several months of the “free” product.

 Here are a few tips to help you spot deceptive free trial offers and avoid unwanted costs.

-If you have been wrongly charged for a free trial offer, try working it out with the company first.
-If that doesn’t work, call your credit card company to dispute the charge and ask that they reverse the charge.
+If you have been wrongly charged for a free trial offer, first try working it out with the company.
+If that doesn’t work, call your credit card company to dispute the charge and ask that they reverse it.